Caracas Entry Requirements

 Gifts/Goods

-Items must be for personal use and not for commercial purposes.
-New items in original packaging may be questioned.
+Items must be for personal use or gifts, not for resale

 Prohibited Items